shashisp/f1ok.co/README.md

 ## Credits

-This site a fork ok [Elixir Companies] [https://github.com/doomspork/elixir-companies]
+This site a fork of [Elixir Companies](https://github.com/doomspork/elixir-companies)